-At Kellogg, she teaches three courses: Introduction to Marketing, Advanced Marketing Strategy, and Marketing Consulting Lab.
+At Kellogg, she teaches three courses: Introduction to Marketing, Advanced Marketing Strategy for Growth and Defense, and Marketing Consulting Lab.
 In addition to MBA courses, she teaches extensively at the Executive level.
-Recent Executive teaching assignments have included work with Facebook, Hyatt, SC Johnson, Abbvie, Novartis, Nestle, McDonalds, Microsoft, ABInBev, John Deere, Kraft/Heinz and Textron.
+Recent Executive teaching assignments have included work with Starbucks, Facebook, Hyatt, SC Johnson, Abbvie, Medtronic, Nestle, McDonalds, Microsoft, ABInBev, John Deere, Kraft/Heinz and Textron.

 Professor Hennessy has been a regular recipient of teaching awards at the Kellogg School.
 In both 2017 and 2007, she received the Lawrence G. Lavengood Outstanding Professor of the Year Award, Kellogg's top award for teaching quality and impact, as voted by the Kellogg graduating class.
 She had been a finalist (top 5 faculty members) in consideration for the Lavengood Award in 2004, 2005, 2006, 2007, 2013, 2014, 2015, and 2016.
 Professor Hennessy has also been recognized by her academic department, winning the Marketing Department's Core Course Teaching award.
 She has also received special student impact awards in 2009, 2010, 2011, 2013, 2016, 2017, and 2018.

 Professor Hennessy's writing concentrates on cases for classroom use.
 Recent cases written include studies of Stella Artois in South Africa, Teach for India, Northwestern Memorial Hospital Hispanic Organ Transplant Program, Synthroid, TiVo, Apple iPod, Invisalign Orthodontics, and Biaxin and Zithromax in the antibiotics market.